 These will vary depending on the distance you are moving and may include accessorial charges, expedited service charge, flight charge, long haul charges, long carry charges, and shuttle service.

-There is no need to include an amount here, but to be on the safe side, add in a five percent contingency rate based on the total moving company fees in case of any damages.
+But to be on the safe side, add in a five percent contingency rate based on the total moving company fees in case of any damages.

 However, even if you decide to do this yourself, you’ll have to account for packing supplies such as packing tape and boxes.

 Don’t forget to tip!
 Industry-standard is about ten percent of the total move.

 A rental company like U-Haul has a starting rate of $19.95, but the overall cost will vary depending on the size of truck rental, location, mileage, fees, and day and date of the move.

-Ask the agency you’re are renting your van or truck from how many miles to the gallon you can expect.
+Ask the agency you’re renting your van or truck how many miles to the gallon you can expect.
 The AAA fuel calculator is useful for calculating the cost of fuel along your route.

 You can rent these things from Home Depot, however, some truck rental companies include these extras in their fees.

-When you’re booking rooms, consider the number of nights you will be staying and the number of rooms you will be needing.
-Some great booking sites are Expedia or Kayak.
+When you’re booking rooms, consider the number of nights you will be staying and the number of rooms you will be needing, in addition to on-site parking options.

 You’ll have to consider whether you will require a place to stay at your final destination before your home is ready.
 Many people in the process of moving to NYC, opt for a fully-furnished rental through Blueground.